BunsDev/iMO/grant.md

 Maker & Spark account for 57% of  ETH TVL (incl.
 LSTs) between all lending markets.
 There is an increasing demand for bringing sDAI to L2; QU!D focuses on Arbitrum...
 [Derivatives](https://twitter.com/lex_node/status/1740509787690086847) derive their value from an underlying asset.
 Our ~~certicificate of deposit~~...
-[capital deepening](https://www.wallstreetmojo.com/capital-deepening/) token (QD) derives its value from the collateral used to call `mint`.
+[capital deepening](https://www.wallstreetmojo.com/capital-deepening/) token (QD) derives its value from that of both sDAI and sFRAX...
-It takes 1 year for minted QD tokens to mature, after this they're redeemable (`call`).
+It takes 1 year for minted QD tokens to mature, after this they become redeemable.

 ### Use of funds, milestones, and goals (KPIs):